the grand ole opry

 RHONDA VINCENT

-In 2015, Rhonda Vincent came over to Breim and Norsk Countrytreff, and then she could boast over 40 years as an artist on the American country and bluegrass scene.
-She started playing the drums at the age of 5, but at the age of 8 she switched to the mandolin - before she started playing the fiddle at the age of 10.
-She participated in The Opry with Jim Ed Brown, and after this she secured a recording contract.
+In 2015, Rhonda Vincent came over to Breim and Norsk Countrytreff , and by then she could boast over 40 years as an artist on the American country and bluegrass scene.
+She started playing drums at the age of 5, but at 8 she switched to mandolin - before taking up fiddle at 10.
+She participated in The Opry with Jim Ed Brown, and after this she was secured a recording contract.

 Rhonda Vincent was invited into the Opry family in 2022, after securing 7 Female Vocalist of The Year awards within Bluegrass, as well as Entertainer of the Year in 2001.